ibm-cloud-docs/cephaas/getting-started.md

-## Getting ready to order
+## Placing an order
-{: #provconsiderationsBlockStorage}
+{: #orderplacing}
 {: step}

-IBM Storage Ceph as a Service is available in IBM Cloud Catalog under the IBM Storage Ceph as a Service tile.

-### Cost Estimation

-To estimate your monthly storage cost, use the **Estimate Cost** option in the product overview page.
-You can select the required **Subscription term**, Storage tier from **Performance** and **Capacity**, and Total storage (TB) to view your estimated costs.

-### Start order process

-After reviewing your cost estimation, Click **Start order process** to enter your contact information, allowing an IBM representative to reach out and assist you further.
+After saving your cost estimation, click **Start order process** and share your contact details.
+After you submit the contact form, a notification with a Confirmation ID is displayed.

+An IBM representative will contact you to understand your requirements and provide you with offers and discounts.
+Post discussions and approvals, your IBM representative will place your order.
+You will be able to track your order from your IBM Cloud account dashboard.

 ## Preparing your deployment
 {: #managingnewstorage}